-It is now possible to add one or more views to a table.
+dbFront allows for the ability to add one or more views to a table.
 The purpose of table views is to make extra column information available.
 Examples are:

 - Summary counts or totals of child records. e.g. Invoice Totals,

 - Include the most current Permit Document,

-- Include picture of Staff Member who last served customer.
+- Include a picture of Staff Member who last served the current customer.

 View Fields can be used everywhere that a regular table field can be used.
 This is includes, Reports, Exports, Row Security Expressions, Dropdown Columns, everywhere...

-An obvious warning is that making a poor choice of views will cause significant performance issues.
+An obvious warning is that a poorly designed view can cause significant performance issues.

 The Views are joined automatically on any matching fields to the primary table.
 For this reason you should name your view field names very carefully to ensure it only joins on the fields you intend. dbFront display the Key fields before you add the view to a table.

 Note: Joins are allow on ANY regular field.
 This means you could use a view to bring in all kinds of information related to any aspect of a record.